Mariah May: Early career (2018–2022)

 In June 2019, May participated in an unsuccessful three-day WWE tryout at the new UK WWE Performance Center in Enfield, where she received coaching from William Regal and Sarah Stock, among others.
 On 29 February 2020, she competed against five opponents in the main event of United Wrestling UK's I Can Do This All Day event, winning the United Wrestling Championship to earn her first professional wrestling championship.

 After COVID-19 lockdowns, May returned to wrestling on 26 June 2021.
 She formed a tag team with fellow independent wrestler Zoe Lucas known as the Dream Dollz.
 The team had their first match together at TNT Extreme Wrestling.
-This partnership grew deeper at Revolution Pro Wrestling's (RevPro) "Live from the Cockpit 51" event; after Gisele Shaw defeated Lucas to reclaim the vacated RevPro Undisputed Women's Championship, May would take to the ring and ambush the new champion during a post-match interview, cementing her arrival on 4 July 2021.
+This partnership grew deeper at Revolution Pro Wrestling's (RevPro) "Live from the Cockpit 51" event; after Gisele Shaw defeated Lucas to reclaim the vacated RevPro Undisputed Women's Championship, May took to the ring, where she ambushed the new champion during a post-match interview, cementing her arrival on 4 July 2021.
 A rivalry quickly formed as May challenged Shaw for her newly won title on 18 July 2021.
-This feud would continue into the promotion's Queen of the Ring tournament later that month.
+This feud continued into the promotion's Queen of the Ring tournament held later that month.
 May, along with Shaun Jackson and Kenneth Halfpenny, assisted Lucas in defeating Shaw to win the crown and the right to call herself Revolution Pro Wrestling's Queen of the Ring.
 Shortly after, May began calling herself the "Princess of Revolution Pro Wrestling" and found herself up against the duo of Shaw and Hyan throughout the summer.
 These bouts culminated in May once again challenging Shaw for the championship on 21 August 2021 at RevPro's 9-Year Anniversary Show in Manchester.